 - Lahinch: This Irish town is known for its golf and surfing scene.
 During the summer months, you’ll enjoy festive spirits and only be 13 minutes away from the cliffs.

-- Lisdoonvarna: This town is only 14 minutes away from the famous Irish cliffs, and it is well-known for its annual singles match-making festival, held in September.
+- Lisdoonvarna: This town is only 14 minutes away from the famous Irish cliffs, and it is well-known for its annual singles match-making festival, held in September in Ireland.

 - Ennistymon: This small town is the furthest from the cliffs, taking 20 minutes to reach the cliffs by car.
 Its shops, restaurants, and accommodation options certainly make up for the extra couple of minutes spent in the car, though.